Welcome to today's edition of the Rush 24-7 podcast.

 It would be a nasty, gut-wrenching job.

-If I were to endorse Obama's policies, with the appropriate, you know, I've really looked at this, and I've been I was so obsessed with my own prejudice and ideological bias, I really wasn't honestly looking at Obama's policies.
+If I were to endorse Obama's policies with the appropriate, you know, I've really looked at this and I've been, I was so obsessed with my own prejudice and ideological bias, I really wasn't honestly looking at Obama's policies.

-Now hang on, hang on, don't panic out there, folks.
+Don't panic out there, folks.

 Okay, this is fun.